nikehcodes/healthtech-exam/README.md

 -Edited config:
 /etc/nginx/sites-available/healthtech

-Set up proxy to forward to Node.js on port 3000.
+-Set up proxy to forward to Node.js on port 3000.

 ### 6. ✅ 🌐 Domain Configuration with DuckDNS
 To make the deployed web application accessible using a custom domain instead of just the IP address, I used DuckDNS, a free DNS service.

 Steps Taken:
-Visited duckdns.org
+-Visited duckdns.org

-Signed in using my GitHub account.
+-Signed in using my GitHub account.

-Created a subdomain
+-Created a subdomain

-I chose a unique subdomain name, for example: healthtech.duckdns.org
+-Selected a unique subdomain name,: healthtech.duckdns.org

-Linked the subdomain to my Droplet's public IP address
+-Linked the subdomain to my Droplet's public IP address

-I entered the IP address of my DigitalOcean droplet in the DuckDNS dashboard under that subdomain.
+-Entered the IP address of my DigitalOcean droplet in the DuckDNS dashboard under that subdomain.

-Configured Nginx to use the domain
+-Configured Nginx to use the domain

-I edited the Nginx configuration file:
+Edited the Nginx configuration file:

 ```bash
 sudo nano /etc/nginx/sites-available/default
 I updated the server_name field to:
 ```
 nginx
-server_name healthtechp.duckdns.org;
+server_name healthtech.duckdns.org;
-Restarted Nginx to apply changes:
+-Restarted Nginx to apply changes:

 ```bash
 sudo systemctl restart nginx